-In 2021, the charity undertook a consultation exercise to understand the key issues facing Dorset now and in the future, in order to have greater impact with its giving and to help support the communities that live and work in the area.
+In 2021, the charity undertook a consultation exercise to understand the key issues facing Dorset now and in the future, in order to have greater impact with its giving and help support the communities that live and work in the area.
 We benefited greatly from listening to those who are living and working in south-east Dorset as well as to over 70 experts and leading practitioners.
-These were vital conversations and as a Trust we want to carry on working with partners to ensure a sustainable approach to defining and addressing the issues that are most important to tackle together.
+These were vital conversations and as a Trust, we want to carry on working with partners to ensure a sustainable approach to defining and addressing the issues that are most important to tackle together.

 The summary of the resultant Dorset 2050 report is available here:

 Following this report the Trustees agreed to commit funding to three key priorities: